robmarkcole/fire-detection-from-images/README.md

 The purpose of this repo is to first identify relevant datasets and publications, then demonstrate a state of the art fire detection model that can be deployed to an edge device.
 Explore speed/accuracy tradeoffs & determine practical solution to deployment.
 Biggest challenge appears to be gathering comprehensive yet representative training dataset.

 ## Tooling and approach
-* Frames will be fed through a fire/smoke/normal classifier.
-On positive detecion of fire/smoke frames are fed to an object detection model to determine the size/severity of the fire.
+* Frames will be fed through a fire/normal classifier.
+On positive detection of fire frames are fed to an object detection model to determine the size/severity of the fire.
+Ignore smoke for MVP.
+Try various architectures & parameters to establish a 'good' baseline model.
 * Remain open to pytorch & tensorflow2
 * Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth
 * Additionally use kaggle for training and data hosting?
 Not personally a fan of the kaggle UI, but keeping everything on kaggle simplifies auth, integration, version control, reproducibility